LLNL/lbann/docs/BuildingLBANN.md

 timely manner or at all if they do not affect the development team.
 To repeat, the superbuild exists for developer convenience and is not meant to supplant a legitimate package manager.

+### Deprecated or special-use methods
+At time of writing, there is another developer-only build method.
+The `build_lbann_lc.sh` script in the `scripts/` directory exists for use _by developers only_.
+Certain paths through this script require access to a certain linux group on the Livermore Computing machines (LC) and the script may not work for those without that access.
+Please consult the preceding sections for alternative and preferred methods for building LBANN.